 Such action is important in raising awareness of dates that are important for the Jewish campus community, fostering campus-wide appreciation for holidays and ensuring that academic conflicts with religious holidays are less likely to occur.

-Elon University’s Religious Observance Notification Policy offers an easily-accessible digital form that students can complete to request an excused absence during religious holidays.
+• Elon University’s Religious Observance Notification Policy offers an easily accessible digital form that students can complete to request an excused absence during religious holidays.
 Alongside the form, the webpage provides guidance on the policy, the process for receiving an excused absence, major religious holidays, and expectations for how faculty should approach class and exam scheduling with religious holidays in mind.

-Examples of Exemplary Promotion of Jewish Religious Holidays:
+Examples of Exemplary Promotion of Jewish Religious Holidays

 Promote Civil Discourse on Israel-Hamas War and Israeli-Palestinian Conflict

-The broader Israeli-Palestinian conflict, and the current Israel-Hamas war, have activated strong emotions and differences of opinion and perspective for many people, including on college and university campuses.
+The broader Israeli-Palestinian conflict, including the Israel-Hamas war, have activated strong emotions and differences of opinion and perspective for many people, including on college and university campuses.
 As such, ADL recommends that colleges and universities take a proactive approach to fostering civil and educational discourse among members of the campus community on the topic.
 As well as promoting awareness of the personal significance of the conflict to many members of the campus community, such action can cultivate allyship, reducing antisemitism and anti-Muslim hate in the process.

 ADL’s 10 Ways to Have Conscientious Conversations on the Israeli-Palestinian Conflict guide offers guidance to promoting such discourse.